rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ><CITE>publié le 9 thermidor l'an 2e de la Rép. f.
 [27 July 1794]</CITE>
 >(*Comment*: Date follows French Revolutionary calendar)

-<a name="4.205.4.7">4.205.4.7</a> **Multiple adjustments or additions.** If the date of publication requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.8.5](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.5)).
+<a name="4.205.4.7">4.205.4.7</a> **Multiple adjustments or additions.** If the date of publication requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.8.5](/DCRMR/ppdm/Note-on-publication-statement/#4.206.8.5)).

 >Example:
 >Date of publication: <CITE>MDCXIII [1613, i.e. 1693]</CITE>